Invicti DAST (formerly Netsparker DAST) vs Escape DAST

 Going beyond, Escape provides step-by-step recommendations to configure scans properly and benefit from Escape’s full testing engine capabilities.
 You can find more information about Escape's coverage in the docs.

-In comparison, Invicti provides API coverage with a strong emphasis on detecting known vulnerabilities but relies on existing schemas and manual adjustments to optimize scan coverage.
+In comparison, Invicti provides coverage with a strong emphasis on detecting known vulnerabilities but relies on existing schemas and manual adjustments to optimize scan coverage.
 According to Invicti's documentation, there can be gaps in scan coverage, especially if critical configurations are missed or APIs are not well-documented.
 Invicti offers guidelines to address these gaps, but the effectiveness of its coverage is highly dependent on the accuracy and thoroughness of the provided API documentation and the correct use of scanning parameters.

 In contrast, Escape's approach to coverage and logging is more automated and adaptive, focusing on minimizing noise while ensuring comprehensive scanning of all relevant endpoints.